wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/virtual-machines/virtual-machines-deploy-rmtemplates-azure-cli.md

 ### Set your Azure account and subscription

-You can sign up for a [trial](/pricing/1rmb-trial/).
+If you don't already have an Azure subscription, you can sign up for a [trial](/pricing/1rmb-trial/).

 You need to have a work or school account to use Azure resource management templates.
 If you have one, you can type `azure login` and enter your user name and password, and you should successfully log in.

 > [AZURE.NOTE] If you don't have one, you'll see an error message indicating that you need a different type of account.
-To create one from your current Azure account, see [Creating a Work or School identity in Azure Active Directory](/documentation/articles/resource-group-create-work-id-from-personal).
+To create one from your current Azure account, see [Creating a work or school identity in Azure Active Directory](/documentation/articles/resource-group-create-work-id-from-personal).

 Your account may have more than one subscription.
 You can list your subscriptions by typing `azure account list`, which might look something like this: